gicpr7-netizen/tfnswmap/README.md

 ### Maps' Image don't load

 _Beacause you know, I am VERY VERY VERY... lazzzy!_

-I don't even put the image files in the storage ^_^
+I don't even put the all of image files in the storage yet ^_^